The following post is from Jennifer, a lifelong educator: 8 Ways to Make Practicing Math Facts More Fun

-When parents ask what they can do at home to help their children improve their math grades, here’s one of the things that I always tell them: Make sure your son or daughter has memorized all of the basic facts!
-Depending on grade level, this includes addition, subtraction, multiplication, and division.
+When parents ask what they can do at home to help their children improve their math grades, here’s one of the things that I always tell them: Make sure your son or daughter has memorized all of the basic math facts!
+This includes addition, subtraction, multiplication, and division, depending on grade level.

 As the pace in school continues to accelerate, your child cannot afford to take the time to count on their fingers.
 They need to be able to use that time and energy to focus on answering the complicated problems that math curricula now include.

 Repetition is the key.
-Like it or not, going over math facts again and again is the way to cement them into a child’s memory.
+Like it or not, going over math facts repeatedly is the way to cement them into a child’s memory.
 Here are some ways to make the process more fun:

 1. Make numbered beanbags.
 Add or multiply the numerals on the bean bags that land in a container, such as a laundry basket.